Definition Guide Irish law and best practice

 The risk assessment for abrasive wheels framework

 Before any Abrasive Wheels task, a risk assessment should be conducted.
-The HSA recommends using the Risk Assessment for Abrasive Wheels framework to identify and evaluate work-at-height risks:
+The HSA recommends using the Risk Assessment for Abrasive Wheels framework to identify and evaluate abrasive wheel risks:

 1. Task - What does the task involve?
 Consider the movements required, the distance the load must be moved, the height at which handling occurs, and whether twisting, bending, or reaching is involved.